SAT & ACT Tutoring

 Consultations

-To answer any questions you have about the tutoring process, and to make sure we are a good match, I am happy to provide a free introductory meeting with parents and/or students via phone or Zoom.
-Here we can discuss current standing, goals, and timelines.
+To answer any questions you have about the tutoring process, and to make sure we are a good match, I am happy to provide a free 15-minute introductory meeting via phone or Zoom.
+To begin, I like to discuss current standing, goals, timelines, and special considerations with the student and a parent.

 Most students follow one of two main study plans:

-1. SUSTAINED — Weekly 1-hour meetings for students with at least three months to prepare for an exam
+SUSTAINED — Weekly 1-hour meetings for students with at least a few months to prepare for an exam (recommended for sophomores and juniors)